Astrometry and Precise Radial Velocities Yield a Complete Orbital Solution for the Nearby Eccentric Brown Dwarf LHS 1610 b: Prospects for star-companion interactions

 Here $B_\mathrm{BD}$ is the field strength of LHS~1610~b at its magnetic poles, assuming the field is dipolar, and $p_\mathrm{w}$ is the pressure of the stellar wind at its orbit:

 where $a = \sqrt{2kT/m_p}$ is the isothermal sound speed.

-Due to no published radio emission detection from LHS~1610~b, we cannot determine its magnetic field strength directly.
-Therefore, we use the following theoretical prescription for the magnetic field strengths of sub-stellar objects derived by \citet{reiners10} to estimate the polar magnetic field strength of LHS~1610~b:
+As there are no published detections of radio aurorae from LHS~1610~b, we cannot estimate its magnetic field strength directly \citep{kao18}.
+Therefore, we use the following theoretical prescription for the magnetic field strength from \citet{reiners10} to estimate the dipolar magnetic field strength of LHS~1610~b:

+where $M_\mathrm{BD}$, $R_\mathrm{BD}$, and $L_\mathrm{BD}$ are the mass, radius, and luminosity of the brown dwarf.
+Note that the values are in solar units in Equation \ref{eq:bd field strength} and that this relation assumes that the brown dwarf is rotating sufficiently fast which is likely for LHS~1610~b given its long synchronization time (Section~\ref{sec:comparison}).

-The luminosity $L_\mathrm{BD}$ and radius $R_\mathrm{BD}$ of the brown dwarf can be estimated from isochrones if its mass and age are known.
+The radius and luminosity of brown dwarfs can be estimated from isochrones if its mass and age are known.
 However, the uncertainty on the age of the system is large.
-Therefore, we consider ages of 2, 7, and 12 Gyr for LHS~1610~b.
-Using the solar metallicity isochrones provided by \citet{marley2021}, at these ages we estimate radii for LHS~1610~b of 0.86, 0.80, and $0.78~\Rjup$ respectively.
-Note that propagating the error in mass here results in errors less than $0.01~\Rjup$.
-Following the same procedure for the luminosity, we estimate the field strength for LHS~1610~b at the ages of 2, 7, and 12 Gyr via Equation~\ref{eq:bd field strength}: $849\pm20$, $515\pm12$, and $418\pm10$~G. The corresponding magnetopause sizes LHS~1610~b at these ages are large, varying from from around 12 to 35 Jupiter radii depending on the wind conditions and orbital phase.
+Therefore, we consider three ages of 2, 7, and 12 Gyrs for LHS~1610~b.
+We draw samples for the mass of the brown dwarf from the constraint obtained in Section~\ref{sec:adopted parameters}, and linearly interpolate for the radius and luminosity from the the solar metallicity isochrones provided by \citet{marley2021} at the three ages listed above.
+In this age range, we find radii of 0.86 to 0.79~$\Rjup$, and luminosities of $-4.88$ to $-5.93~\Lsun$ in log-space, where $\Lsun$ is the luminosity of the Sun \citep[$\Lsun = 3.83\times10^{33}$~erg~s$^{-1}$,][]{vieira22}.

+With the radius and luminosity estimated, we now use Equation~\ref{eq:bd field strength} to estimate the field strength for LHS~1610~b.
+For this, we find strengths of 816 to 402~G, which are up to an order of magnitude larger than the field strengths estimated for M~dwarfs similar to LHS~1610.
+This is unsurprising however, as the star likely rotates much slower than the brown dwarf.
+Having estimated the radius and field strength of the brown dwarf, we finally can estimate the size of its magnetosphere via Equation~\ref{eq:magnetosphere size} in combination with the estimated stellar wind properties.
+We find large sizes, ranging from around 7 to 13 Jupiter radii depending on the age and orbital phase.
+The inferred parameters and their uncertainties as a function of age are listed in Table~\ref{table:BD values}.

 With both the estimates for the properties of the stellar wind and the obstacle size of the brown dwarf established, we now use Equation~\ref{eq:power sub alfvenic} to estimate the power dissipated along the stellar magnetic field via sub-Alfv\'enic interactions.
-We consider the cases where LHS~1610~b is both magnetised and weakly/unmagnetised (i.e., $R_\mathrm{obs} \approx R_\mathrm{BD}$ in Equation~\ref{eq:power sub alfvenic}).
+We uniformly sample the mass-loss rate and unsigned large-scale surface magnetic field strength in the aforementioned ranges adopted for LHS~1610.
+We also consider the cases where LHS~1610~b is both magnetised and weakly/unmagnetised (i.e., $R_\mathrm{obs} \approx R_\mathrm{BD}$ in Equation~\ref{eq:power sub alfvenic}).